-Members must actively seek books, nominate suitable titles, read the books nominated by others, and attend meetings at ALA Midwinter conferences to actively participate in deliberation on the nominated titles and reach consensus on the books to be included in the year’s Amelia Bloomer List.
+Members must actively seek books, nominate suitable titles, read the books nominated by others, and attend meetings at ALA Midwinter conferences to actively participate in deliberation on the nominated titles and reach consensus on the books to be included in the year’s Rise List.
 Member attendance at ALA Midwinter Meeting to participate in deliberations is mandatory.
 Failure to attend may result in removal from the committee at the co-chairs’ discretion.

 Members of the project do not need to be members of the Feminist Task Force but are encouraged to join.